The coronavirus outbreak has affected mental health in a variety of ways. These include:

 What has been the impact on the general population?

 There is also evidence of more positive trends.
 Data from the ONS has shown a significant increase in people’s expectations for unity.
 Before the outbreak, 21% of people believed Britain was “very or somewhat united”.
-In the most recent data, expectations for unity after the outbreak had risen to 57%.
+In recent data, expectations for unity after the outbreak had risen to 57%.
 This rise was most pronounced in young people.

 What is the impact on those with pre-existing mental health conditions?